 President of the Lyme Disease Association, Inc. graduated from Monmouth University.
-She has been involved with Lyme disease issues for 35 + years and is a Member of the HHS Lyme & Tick-Borne Disease Working Group, Member of the Columbia Lyme & Tick-Borne Diseases Research Center Advisory Committee, the Congressionally Directed Medical Research Programmatic Panel on Tick-Borne Diseases, and the Environmental Protection Agency Pesticide Environmental Stewardship Program.
+She has been involved with Lyme disease issues for 39 + years and is a member of the Columbia Lyme & Tick-Borne Diseases Research Center Advisory Committee and member of the Environmental Protection Agency Pesticide Environmental Stewardship Program.
+She served 4 years as a Member of the HHS Lyme & Tick-Borne Disease Working Group and 4 years on the Congressionally Directed Medical Research Programmatic Panel on Tick-Borne Diseases.
 She has twice testified before US House Subcommittees on Lyme and is former Chair of the NJ Governor’s Lyme Disease Advisory Council.
 She has published on and been interviewed for broadcast, electronic and print media on Lyme and tick-borne diseases. (full bio)

 From LDA President Pat Smith’s Blog: Sometimes we are blessed to have great men walk the earth-men and women who devote their lives to helping others without thought for themselves.
 Such a man was Dr. Charles Ray Jones, healer.
 He was honest, kind, courageous and had integrity, compassion, and humility.
 His devotion to helping our children all over the country is unparalleled.
 I knew him for decades yet never heard a complaint from him despite the many trials he faced in his life just trying to save the lives of our children.